yaasya21/nc-project/README.md

 PGDATABASE=<your_database_name_here>
 ```

-3. Make sure you create your databases with the command `npm run setup-dbs`
+5. Make sure you create your databases with the command `npm run setup-dbs`

-4. To ensure this has worked, you should be able to run `npm test` and have a full suite of passing tests.
+6. To ensure this has worked, you should be able to run `npm test` and have a full suite of passing tests.

-5. To run this repo as a development server (for use with insomnia or other request making entities) make sure you seed the dev database with `npm run seed`
+7. To run this repo as a development server (for use with insomnia or other request making entities) make sure you seed the dev database with `npm run seed`

 ---

-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)
+This Node.js project implements a RESTful API for managing news articles.
+It was created as part of a Digital Skills Bootcamp in Software Engineering by Northcoders (https://northcoders.com/).

+You can access the hosted API here: [https://nc-project-iwre.onrender.com/api]